Senior Resources » 10 Popular Boomer Housing Trends to Watch

 7. A smaller yard.

-There are three constants in life: morning, night, and mowing grass.
+Life has three constants: morning, night, and mowing grass.
 If left untended, grass will keep growing and growing.
 However, many Boomers may not wish to keep mowing their lawn in retirement.
 The solution?
 Move to a home with a smaller yard!
 Of course, some Boomers may also choose to pay for landscaping.

 8. Redecorating.